-The AARP, the non-profit group aimed at those 50-years-old and up, has a new app its testing called Homefit AR, which takes tips from the American with Disabilities Act on how to retrofit a home.
-You can use the augmented reality app, which AARP's senior vice president of innovation and product development Andy Miller demoed for us at CES 2020, and on an iPad, for example, little bubbles pop up when its aimed at certain areas of the home.
+The AARP, a non-profit group aimed at those 50-years-old and up, has a new app it's testing called Homefit AR, which takes tips from the American with Disabilities Act on how to retrofit a home.
+You can use the augmented reality app, which AARP's senior vice president of innovation and product development Andy Miller showed us at CES 2020.
+On an iPad, for example, little bubbles pop up when the tablet is aimed at certain areas of the home.

 Maybe a microwave is too high and should be brought down to the counter level, or knobs on kitchen cabinets may want to replaced with U-shaped handles.
-These tips are seen through the AR app, and then after scanning a home, a report is emailed to people.
-That can be sent to family members, and the AARP is also thinking of partnering with other organizations, like realty groups, so that home-buyers shopping for a space for their elderly parents could see how a new apartment or house would, or would not, work for them.
+These are some of the tips people can glean through the AR app, which are sent as a report via email, and then can be shared with family members.
+The AARP is also thinking of partnering with outside organizations, like realtors, so home-buyers could see how a new apartment or house would, or would not, work for them.
 Miller says the app should appear sometime in 2020.

 The Lovot robot is designed to bring comfort and friendship to people aging at homeLovot

-Robots as elder-care companions have appeared on the market in the past.
-But at CES 2020, we saw new, simpler robots, designed for people who want some companionship, yet may not be able to handle the physical responsibilities that come with a pet.
-Still, having something that can be cuddled, that purrs when held, can be of comfort.
+Robots as elder-care companions were a big focus at CES 2020, designed for those who want companionship, but may not be able to handle the physical responsibilities of a pet.

-That's the aim of Qoobo, a robot that could be easily mistaken for a cat, save for the fact that there's no head.
-But there is a tail, and it slips and twitches like an engaged feline.
-The robot works on rechargeable batteries, which can last about eight hours, and its newest version expected this year will also have a heartbeat, breathe and respond to human voices through an embedded microphone.
-The company has its original version on sale, a larger sized-robot pet — which does not have a heartbeat nor breathing features — for about $149 which launched in 2018.
-But the new, smaller version, should be available this year but under $100.
+That's the aim of Qoobo, a robot that looks quite a bit like a cat, save for the fact that it's missing a head.
+But there is a tail, which slips and twitches like an engaged feline.
+The robot works on rechargeable batteries, that last about eight hours, and an updated version is expected this year which will have a heartbeat, look like it's breathing, and respond to human voices through a microphone.
+The original version from 2018, which does not have a heartbeat nor breathing features, sells for about $149.
+But the new, smaller version, should be available this year at under $100.

 You'll pay quite a bit more for Lovot, a robot on wheels with big eyes and clothes that can be washed.
-You can also cuddle this larger robot like a puppy, even though it's about the size of a large beagle.
-The device has facial recognition built inside, said the company, and as you carry it around, and Loot starts to recognize you more, it will begin to connect more to a person.
+You can also cuddle this larger robot, which is about the size of a large beagle.
+The device has facial recognition built inside, said the company, and as you carry it around, and Lovot will start to recognize you.
 The robot is primarily on sale in Japan, and sells for about $3,000.